Question: how does self-organisation cope with noise?

 Project #1: Evolution of collective behaviour and self-organisation

 At the moment, I am working on collective nest building in a European species of ant.
 This behaviour relies on self-organisation, a set of mechanisms that coordinate individual actions based on shared simple rules and on feedback loops.
-I am asking how well self-organisation deal with the complexity of inter-individual differences and of ecological noise.
+I am asking how well self-organisation deals with the complexity of inter-individual differences and of ecological noise.
 To do this, I need further information on the function of the nest and the mechanisms that enable creating it.
-For this reason, I combine a set of simple behavioural experiments that can inform me about nest function with a theoretical modelling approach that reproduces the dynamics of building and what happens when we modify them.
+I combine experimental observations of building behaviour with agent-based modelling (ABM).

-# Ultimate question: how does self-organisation cope with noise?
+# Question: how does self-organisation cope with noise?

 Project #2: Early-career Social Learning Researchers (ESLR)

-# Threading an interdisciplinary network of researchers in social learning and cultural evolution
+# Creating an interdisciplinary network of researchers in social learning

 # Pushing the discussion on more balanced work models for academic researchers, particularly ECRs

 Project #3: Using genetic algorithms to study fitness landscapes

 Fitness landscapes are a core concept in adaptation.
 Finally, thanks to the developments in ‘omics technologies in the last two decades, the first empirical fitness landscapes are being described.
 However, the theoretical study of their properties has so far being restricted to mathematically heavy models that are not of easy access to biologically trained researchers.
 I have found an engineering modelling tool, designed for complex problem solution optimisation, that is based on the evolutionary process and I think we can usefully apply it to the study of evolutionary trajectories on virtually any landscape.
 Stay tuned for updates (ms almost ready for submission…).
 By the way, if I have taken anything home from this project, it’s that I don’t agree with the use of the term ‘landscape’ in this sense any more.